nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="variable-dissociation"></a> Variable Dissociation

-A variable can be dissociated from collections through either a JSON query or a list of collection concept revisions similar to variable association requests.
+A variable identified by its native_id can be dissociated from collections through a list of collection concept revisions similar to variable association requests.

 ```
-curl -XDELETE -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/variables/totcldh2ostderr/associations -d \
+curl -XDELETE -i -H "Content-Type: application/json" -H "Echo-Token: XXXXX" %CMR-ENDPOINT%/variables/native_id_of_the_variable/associations -d \
 '[{"concept_id": "C1200000005-PROV1"},
   {"concept_id": "C1200000006-PROV1"},
   {"concept_id": "C1200000007-PROV1"}]'